nashville-software-school/client-side-mastery/book-5-a-sink-repair/chapters/CLOUD_DIGITAL_OCEAN_JSON.md

 ## Deploy JSON Server

 1. In Digital Ocean, create an app.
+1. Click the Github icon.
 1. Connect Digital Ocean to your Github account if you haven't yet.
-1. In Digital Ocean, create an app.
-1. Click the Github icon.
+1. Click the Github icon again.
 1. Choose your repository from the search field that appears.
 1. Click next.
 1. It will auto-detect that you're trying to deploy a **Web Service** and all of the defaults should be unchanged.